rhq-project/wildfly-cassandra/README.md

 `mvn clean install`

-This will also create a wildfly-cassandra-module.zip, that can be installed on Wildfly:
+This will also create a wildfly-cassandra-overlay.zip, that can be installed on Wildfly:

-`unzip target/wildfly-cassandra-module.zip -d $WILDFLY_HOME`
+`unzip target/wildfly-cassandra-overlay.zip -d $WILDFLY_HOME`

 This will add an additional module that contains the cassandra extension and subsystem: